Howard S. McDonald: Changes to student life

 In 1946, McDonald organized a student health plan with Vasco Tanner as the chair on the committee.
 Full-time doctors were employed through a $10 contribution from each student.
 The student health center was named after him.
 He developed a character recommendation required for new applicants to the university to be sure that its attendees conform to the standards of the LDS Church.
 Also in 1946, McDonald made efforts to stop students from smoking and drinking.
 He gave students three months to change their habits.
 He also called for more strict adherence to curfew.
 In Amanda Knight Hall, doors were locked on the outside and inside after curfew, causing one woman to publicly protest the policy as dangerous in the case of an emergency.
 In 1947, McDonald helped establish student branches, with student leaders.
 This helped create a more intimate atmosphere for church services, as previous Sunday school classes could exceed 100 students at a time.

 Leaving BYU

-McDonald constantly requested additional funding, including emotional appeals, which strained his relationship with the board of trustees.
+Ongoing requests for additional funding led to tension between McDonald and the board of trustees.
 J. Reuben Clark, then a counselor in the First Presidency, was also unhappy with McDonald's performance as president of BYU and harshly rebuked his behavior; as tension grew McDonald began looking for another job.
 In 1949, McDonald left BYU to become president of Los Angeles City College and Los Angeles State College.